sisap-challenges/sisap-challenges.github.io/2026/index.md

 - Container specifications: 8 virtual CPUs, 24 GB of RAM, the dataset will be mounted read-only into the container.
 - Wall clock time for the entire task: 1 hour.
 - Dataset: Llama-3-8B-262k (256,921 vectors, 128 dimensions)
-- For index building, a small set of 1,000 queries that can be used during the index building.
-These queries are distinct from the queries later used in testing.
+- The task is split up into two separate phases: an _index preprocessing phase_ in which the dataset is presented, and a _search phase_ in which queries are presented.
 - Similarity between two objects is measured by their dot product; note that vectors are not normalized.
-- The goal is to compute k=30 maximum inner product queries for 10,000 query points.
+- The goal is to compute k=30 maximum inner product queries for the provided queries.
 - Operating point: Fastest search time that achieves an average recall of at least 0.8.
-- We provide a development dataset; the evaluation will use an undisclosed dataset of similar size computed with the same underlying LLM model.
+- We provide a development dataset; the evaluation will use an undisclosed dataset of similar size computed with the same underlying LLM model, with a larger number of queries.

 ### Task 3: Indexing very sparse high-dimensional vectors
 Learned sparse models bridge traditional inverted indexing and neural retrieval.
 However, their high dimensionality and learned term distributions challenge classical IR data structures.